imonlinux/linux-voice-assistant/docs/install_pipewire.md

 pactl set-sink-volume alsa_output.platform-soc_sound.stereo-fallback 100%
 ```

-**Note that if you have a Raspbery Pi 3B or 4B, this may or may not seem to work, but it will output on the hat as intended.**

-## 9. Reboot your Pi: (see step 4)

-## 10. Done!
+## 9. Done!
 Return to the tutorial to continue the Linux Voice Assistant install.